sondreb/Moments/README.md

 ## Description:

-Photo viewer with collage capabilities.
+Moments is a beautiful and elegant photography viewer and collage maker.
 Open a folder with photos, make a collage without window borders and save it as a new image.

 ## Installation: